dapr/docs/daprdocs/content/en/developing-applications/ides/visual-studio-code/vscode-dapr-extension.md

 Users can also publish messages to all running applications.

   <br /><img src="/images/vscode-extension-publish.png" alt="Screenshot of the Dapr VSCode extension publish option" width="800">

-## Telemetry

-### Data collection

-The software may collect information about you and your use of the software and send it to Microsoft.
-Microsoft may use this information to provide services and improve our products and services.
-You may turn off the telemetry as described [in the repository](https://github.com/microsoft/vscode-dapr).
-There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
-If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's privacy statement.
-Microsoft's privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704.
-You can learn more about data collection and use in the help documentation and privacy statement.
-Your use of the software operates as your consent to these practices.

-### Disabling Telemetry

-If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
-Learn more in the VSCode [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## Additional resources

 ### Debugging multiple Dapr applications at the same time